-- (a) Disbarment is the presumed sanction for intentional or dishonest misappropriation of entrusted funds or property, unless the amount misappropriated is insignificantly small or sufficiently compelling mitigating circumstances clearly predominate, in which case actual suspension is appropriate. - (b) Actual suspension is the presumed sanction for misappropriation involving gross negligence. - (c) Suspension or reproval is the presumed sanction for misappropriation that does not involve intentional misconduct or gross negligence. - Eff.
-January 1, 1986.
-Revised: January 1, 2014; July 1, 2015.
+- (a) License revocation is the presumed sanction for intentional or dishonest misappropriation of entrusted funds or property, unless the amount misappropriated is insignificantly small or sufficiently compelling mitigating circumstances clearly predominate, in which case actual suspension is appropriate. - (b) Actual suspension is the presumed sanction for misappropriation involving gross negligence. - (c) Suspension or reproval is the presumed sanction for misappropriation that does not involve intentional misconduct or gross negligence.